-Open Sky’s Program Director, Danny Frazer, serves as Council Chair for the OBH.
+Open Sky’s Program Director, Danny Frazer, serves as Council Chair for the OBHC.
 Danny was elected by his peers to serve a collection of the 23 leading wilderness therapy programs working together to advance the field through best practices, effective treatment, and evidence-based research.
-Founded in 1996, OBH has led the way in funding independent research projects studying the field’s efficacy.
-OBH partnered with the Association of Experiential Education to co-create the first Outdoor Behavioral Healthcare Accreditation (Open Sky was the first program to attain this accreditation!).
+Founded in 1996, OBHC has led the way in funding independent research projects studying the field’s efficacy.
+OBHC partnered with the Association of Experiential Education to co-create the first Outdoor Behavioral Healthcare Accreditation (Open Sky was the first program to attain this accreditation!).
 In recent years, the Council’s collective efforts have enabled the field to receive its own insurance revenue code, a crucial step towards wilderness therapy being formally recognized by the insurance industry, hopefully making services more available to future families.

 This year’s event in Park City brought hundreds of professionals from the wilderness therapy community; Open Sky was proudly represented by 14 staff members from all aspects of operations.